NIGMS/Biomedical-Imaging-Analysis-using-AI-ML-Approaches/README.md

 From here you can run each section, or **cell**, of the code, one by one, by pushing the `Play` button on the above menu <a href="#fig2">(Figure 2B)</a>.
 To run all the cells at once push the double play button <a href="#fig2">(Figure 2C)</a>.

 Some **cells** of code may take longer for the computer to process than others.
 You will know a cell is running when a cell has an asterisk \[\*\] next to it.
 When the cell finishes running, that asterisk will be replaced with a number which represents the order that cell was run in.
-Some cells may produce an output that would be appear when the code has stopped running.
+Some cells may produce an output that would appear when the code has stopped running.

 You can now explore the tutorials by running the code, from top to bottom.
 Within each notebook there might be exercises marked by a blue square that ask to re-run a cell by changing the parameters and observing the output. _Knowledge checks_, _Exercises_, and _Challenges_ are also present in each submodule marked by colored squares.
 These are for the user to test their knowledge of key scientific concepts within each notebook, and may require the user to modify code to successfully complete.
 </p>